-Through our carefully chosen daily Collective Worship themes, PHSE lessons and circle times, children learn that their behaviours have an effect on their own rights and responsibilities and those of others.
+Through our carefully chosen daily Collective Worship themes, PSHE lessons, children learn that their behaviours have an effect on their own rights and responsibilities and those of others.

 All members of the school community treat each other with respect and care.